 I trusted my body and it came through for me!
 It worked above and beyond what I knew it was capable of and I am so thankful to have such a beautiful experience and memory!

-You can watch the birth of Poppy below (forgive me for the poor quality, We had high hopes for a beautifully photographed and videoed birth, but she came so quick so all we got were some iphone clips!)
+you can watch the birth of Poppy below (forgive me for the poor quality, she came so quick so all we got were some iphone clips!)